 – By Keemake Kitchen-ware

-Try Searching “Japanese knife” on Amazon.com
+Try searching “Japanese knife” on Amazon.com

 95%+ or more of your results will be of Chinese knives implying they are Japanese, and if you were to search for the 6 REAL Japanese brands listed below, good luck having it come up in the results.